stapelberg/hugo/content/posts/2026-09-06-dcs-fast-turbopfor-go-simd/index.markdown

    “Avo”](https://github.com/mmcloughlin/avo).
 This is [how `crypto/internal/fips140/sha256` uses
    AVX2](https://cs.opensource.google/go/go/+/refs/tags/go1.27.1:src/crypto/internal/fips140/sha256/_asm/sha256block_amd64_avx2.go).
 While
-   Avo generator code definitely is higher-level than hind-written assembly, it is still too close to assembly for my taste.
+   Avo generator code definitely is higher-level than hand-written assembly, it is still too close to assembly for my taste.
 3. Use a C library via [cgo](https://go.dev/wiki/cgo) so gcc or clang compiles SIMD code.
 Debian Code Search used to use the